FAIR VALUE OF FINANCIAL INSTRUMENTS

 ASC 820 describes three levels of inputs that may be used to measure fair value:

-Financial liabilities as of December 31, 2018 and 2017 measured at fair value on a recurring basis are summarized below:
+Financial liabilities as of December 31, 2016 measured at fair value on a recurring basis are summarized below:

 The Company determined that certain conversion/exercise option related to a convertible note and issued warrants did not have fixed settlement provisions and are deemed to be derivative financial instruments, since the conversion/exercise prices was subject to reset adjustment should the Company issue any option to acquire the Company’s common stock lower than the conversion /exercise price.
 Accordingly, the Company was required to record such conversion/exercise options as a liability and mark such derivative to fair value each reporting period.
 Such instrument was classified within Level 3 of the valuation hierarchy.

-The fair value of the conversion/exercise options were calculated using a binomial lattice formula with the following weighted average assumptions during the years ended December 31, 2018 and 2017:
+The fair value of the conversion/exercise options were calculated using a binomial lattice formula with the following assumptions during the nine months ended September 30, 2017:

-The following table sets forth a summary of the changes in the fair value of the Company’s Level 3 financial liabilities that are measured at fair value on a recurring basis using significant unobservable input for the years ended December 31, 2017 and 2016:
+The following table sets forth a summary of the changes in the fair value of the Company’s Level 3 financial liabilities that are measured at fair value on a recurring basis using significant unobservable input for the nine months ended September 30, 2017:

 The entire disclosure for derivative instruments and hedging activities including, but not limited to, risk management strategies, non-hedging derivative instruments, assets, liabilities, revenue and expenses, and methodologies and assumptions used in determining the amounts.